jackpal/jackpal.github.io/_posts/2008-03-18-Insomniac_Games_Shares_Technology.md

 ---
 date: 2008-03-18 16:44
 tags: GDC, open source
+title: Insomniac Games Shares Technology
 ---

-# Insomniac Games Shares Technology

 One very nice habit of Western game companies is that many of them share their technical knowledge with competitors.
 Insomniac Games is a very good third